top of page

 Programs Supporting the Mental Health Community

-Material Support for Mental Health First Aid Instructors
+Support for Mental Health First Aid Instructors

-A common obstacle for trainers in Mental Health First Aid serving rural Washington areas is the cost of materials, primarily manuals provided to attendees.
-Trainers often donate their time for training, but the cost of manuals can be prohibitive to many communities wishing to participate in this program.
-The MHFA & Youth MHFA Material Support Fund gives CLP the ability to purchase needed supplies on behalf of Washington State trainers outside of King County where grants and public funds may not exist.
+A common obstacle for trainers in Mental Health First Aid (MHFA) serving rural Washington areas is the cost of user manuals provided to in-person attendees, or seat fees for virtual trainings.
+Trainers often donate their time for training, but the cost of manuals and seat fees can be prohibitive to many communities, especially rural, wishing to participate in the MHFA programs.
+Donations to CLP's Mental Health First Aid Support Fund give CLP the ability to purchase needed supplies or cover seat fee registrations on behalf of Washington State trainers outside of King County where grants and public funds may not exist.
 Already recognized by the National Council for Behavioral Health in Washington DC. as a breakthrough program, we are very excited to offer this opportunity to remove barriers and further enable trainers across Washington State.
-If you are an instructor with willing participants and you cannot schedule a class for due to material costs, complete the linked application below and we will contact you to coordinate the purchase.
+If you are an instructor with willing participants and you cannot schedule a class due to user manual or seat fee costs, complete the linked application below and we will contact you to coordinate assistance through this support fund.

 MHFA_Logo(1).png

-Certified Peer Counselor Training Scholarship
+Certified Peer Specialist Training Scholarship

-Chad’s Legacy Project believes Certified Peer Counselors represent a new front-line service in the chain of care for Behavioral Health and Opioid Abuse.
-Lived experience and proof of the possibility of recovery gives the Certified Peer Counselor a unique ability to gain trust with an individual needing but is unwilling to receive care, for any number of reasons.
-A Peer Counselor also has the ability to help a client negotiate a complex health delivery system they would otherwise not be able to successfully navigate.
+Chad’s Legacy Project believes Certified Peer Specialists represent a new front-line service in the chain of care for Behavioral Health and Opioid Abuse.
+Lived experience and proof of the possibility of recovery gives the Certified Peer Specialist a unique ability to gain trust with an individual needing but is unwilling to receive care, for any number of reasons.
+A Peer Specialist also has the ability to help a client negotiate a complex health delivery system they would otherwise not be able to successfully navigate.
 New data shows this partnership improves access and management of care and ultimately outcomes.
 But as a prospective trainee, you probably understand this very well.

-CLP Certified Peer Counselor Training Scholarship Application:
+Peer Training Scholarship Online Application

 bottom of page